simonpham/memechat/README.md

 5. Finally, click "Storage" in the left-hand menu.
 Enable it.

 ## Android Setup
-- Create an app within your Firebase instance for Android, with package name com.yourcompany.memechat
+- Create an app within your Firebase instance for Android, with package name com.github.simonpham.memechat
 - Follow instructions to download google-services.json, and place it into memechat/android/app/
 - Run the following command to get your SHA-1 key:
 ```